If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 It’s especially concerning when you’ve meticulously embedded keywords into your client’s web content, meta descriptions, ALT tags, and all other relevant places.
 You may scratch your head in disbelief and wonder, ‘How did this happen?’

 The reality is that you need to strategize and incorporate different types of keywords as part of your client’s overall digital marketing strategy.
-In this article, we’ll explore:

 Why Are Keywords Important?

 As a marketing agency, it’s second nature to associate keywords with staying on top of a search ranking or aiming to hit your client’s SEO KPIs and/or Google Ads reporting month after month.
 After all, you’re likely having team meetings and client discussions about this each week.
-While these are all critical pieces of the puzzle, remember to consider user intent in the overall picture.
-This is the foundation for understanding why keywords are important in the first place.

-The effect of using keywords strategically is two-fold.
-It results in users finding the information they’re looking (aka "helpful content") for while increasing the probability of showing up on that highly-desirable first spot of a search engine page.
+The effect of using different types of keywords strategically is two-fold.
+It results in users finding the information they’re looking (aka “helpful content“) for while increasing the probability of showing up on that highly-desirable first spot of a search engine page.
 As your client’s content gains relevance over time, it increases their brand authority and, by extension, search engine ranking.

 Stay One Step Ahead of The Competition

 Just as your agency is trying to strike gold with an abundance of highly visible, relevant keywords, trust that your competitors are doing the same.
+Understanding search queries is crucial to evaluate what’s working for competitors.

-That’s where keyword monitoring comes in.
-This valuable exercise monitors any changes to your client’s keyword ranking, and it’s an opportunity to evaluate what’s working for your competitors.
-Aside from having a watchful eye on the competition, keyword monitoring helps you capitalize on backlink opportunities to increase website traffic and brand visibility.
+That’s where a rank tracking tool comes in.
+This valuable exercise monitors any changes to your clients’ keyword ranking, and it’s an opportunity to evaluate what’s working for your competitors.

 Types of Keywords Your Agency Should Know (With Examples)